 of the foundation

-The St. Clare Hospital is under the administration of the independent St. Clare Clinic Foundation, which was founded by Missionary Doctor Thomas Brei and is recognised by the Tanzanian state as a non-profit non-governmental organisation (NGO / Trust).
+The SC-Hospital is under the administration of the independent SC Clinic Foundation, which was founded by Missionary Doctor Thomas Brei and is recognised by the Tanzanian state as a non-profit non-governmental organisation (NGO / Trust).
 The support from Germany is coordinated by MISSIO München and by the Abteilung Weltkirche (World Church Department) of the Archdiocese of Munich and Freising.

 The purpose of St. Clare Hospital is to provide medical diagnosis and treatment at a more modern level of scientific standards as it is commonly the case in Tanzania’s primary health care system, including for the many people who fall through the very fragile and wide-meshed social network in Tanzania (the majority of people do not have health insurance and many live below the poverty line).
 In particular we hope to serve children and young people in those fields in which St. Clare Hospital seeks to make a name for itself: Trauma Surgery and Orthopaedics, Outpatient Medicine, Radiology, Dentistry, Ophthalmology, Endoscopy and Gastroenterology, Urology, General Surgery, Otolaryngology and Gynaecology.

 As a child in the 1970s, I saw the images of starving and sick people in Africa on the TV news; each time it drove tears of compassion and sorrow into my eyes.
 These impressions held me tight and accompanied me into adulthood – and determined my career choice: I wanted to help people and reduce their suffering.
 After a few years in pastoral care at my home diocese, I was allowed to go to Tanzania in 2011 as a Fidei Donum priest of the archdiocese of Munich and Freising and as a missionary doctor, in order to live my two callings as a pastor and as a medical doctor in service to the sick and poor.